 In these situations, and if required by the risk assessment, an inhibit function(s) should be provided.
 These are split into two types, either proactively stopping the hazard from being able to be reset while personnel are inside the space, or reactively allowing them to escape and stopping the hazard if they become trapped.

 Proactive Inhibit Functions

-Proactive inhibit functions provide an individual with personal control, the door cannot be locked behind them and the hazard can not be reset or restarted while they are in the safeguarded space – even if they are hidden from view.
+Proactive inhibit functions provide an individual with personal control, the door cannot be unlocked behind them and the hazard can not be reset or restarted while they are in the safeguarded space – even if they are hidden from view.

 Safety keys – each person takes a safety key from the door interlock into the space, while that key is with the person the door cannot be relocked and the machine cannot be reset.

 Fortress offers several different options including forced extraction, retrofittable purely mechanical and RFID coded safety keys, all serve the same function to give personal control to give peace of mind to personnel entering a safeguarded space.

 Interlock blocking – each person entering the space attaches a personal padlock onto the interlock or its actuator to stop it being closed, ensuring the machine cannot be reset until every person has left and removed their personal padlock.